auth0/docs/articles/tokens/guides/id-token/validate-id-token.md

 ### Confirm that the token is correctly signed using the proper key

-Since the ID Token is always a JWT, the signature is created using its header and payload, a secret, and the selected hashing algorithm (e.g., `HMAC`, `SHA256`, `RSA`).
+Since the ID Token is always a JWT, the signature is created using its header and payload, a secret, and the selected hashing algorithm (e.g., HMAC SHA256, RSA).
 Thus, the method of verifying the signature depends on the hashing algorithm:

 - For `RS256` (the most secure practic and our recommendation), the tenant's [JSON Web Key Set (JWKS)](/jwks) is used.
 Your tenant's JWKS is `https://${account.namespace}/.well-known/jwks.json`.